Zentile/Zentile/README.md

 ## 🔑 Admin Key Management

-The ZenGrid setup automatically generates a Convex admin key for you during the first startup.
+The ZenTile setup automatically generates a Convex admin key for you during the first startup.
 This key is required for the frontend to communicate with the self-hosted Convex backend.

 ### How It Works

 1. **Automatic Generation**: On first run, an `admin-key-generator` service creates a secure random admin key
 2. **Persistent Storage**: The key is stored in a Docker volume and persists across container restarts
-3. **Secure Access**: The key is only accessible to the ZenGrid container and is read-only
+3. **Secure Access**: The key is only accessible to the ZenTile container and is read-only

 ### Manual Admin Key Management